kaisbitar/DeleteLater/readme.md

 - Login (Already created user:"drud@trgr.ca" - password: "secret")
 - Registration
 - Logout
 - Display dynamic data (Randomly generated data)
+_Note: If you are running the app from the localhost server make sure that you run `npm run dev` in that location, otherwise the API won't make the call correctly._

 ## API Documenation